Flexible Estimation of the Heterogeneous Non-Parametric Component in a Relative Survival Cure Model: Simulation Study

+\end{itemize} For each sample size, we simulated $250$ datasets and chose the cure fraction $\theta_0$ as the estimand of interest.

+We compared three methods derived from the mixture cure model in (\ref{eq:overallNS}), which differ in how the non-parametric component has been specified: a GAM with smooth interactions and a logit link, a Neural Network with a logistic activation function, and a GLM with a logit link (proposed by Lambert et al (2007) \cite{lambert2007}).
+We implemented the simulation in R \cite{r}, and further details and code can be found at the following link: \hyperlink{https://github.com/fabradimitra/Flexible-in-RS-cure-model-simulation}{\textit{https://github.com/fabradimitra/Flexible-in-RS-cure-model-simulation}}.

-From now on we will refer to each model by the way the non-parametric component has been estimated: \textit{GAM model}, \textit{Neural Network model} ($\text{Nnet}_{\# \text{hidden neurons}}$), and \textit{GLM model}.
-Starting from the GAM model, the estimation of the non-parametric component was implemented using the \textit{gam} function of the package \textit{mgcv} \cite{wood2011}.
-As briefly stated in the previous section, this function fits a GAM by penalized likelihood maximization, in which the model negative log-likelihood is modified by the addition of a penalty for each smooth function, penalizing ``wiggly'' behaviors.
-The trade-off between roughness and wiggliness is controlled by a smoothing parameter which is estimated using \textit{Generalized Cross-Validation (GCV)}.
-In our case, the model has the following form
+The estimation of the non-parametric component for the GAM model was implemented using the \textit{gam} function of the package \textit{mgcv} \cite{wood2011}.
+As briefly stated in the previous section, this function fits a GAM by penalized likelihood maximization, in which the model negative log-likelihood is modified by the addition of a penalty for each smooth function, penalizing “wiggly” behaviors.
+The trade-off between roughness and wiggliness is controlled by a smoothing parameter which is estimated using Generalized Cross-Validation (GCV).
+For Scenario 1, we considered a main effect for \textit{sex}, a smooth function of \textit{age} and \textit{period}, and a smooth tensor product interaction between \textit{age} and \textit{period}.
+For Scenarios 2 and 3, we considered the effects of Scenario 1 and added main effects for \textit{socioeconomic\_low}, \textit{socioeconomic\_mid}, and \textit{socioeconomic\_high}, as well as smooth tensor product interactions between \textit{age} and \textit{logtms}, and between \textit{period} and \textit{logtms}.
+The estimation of the non-parametric component for the Neural Network was instead implemented with the package \textit{nnet} \cite{nnet}.
+Since we wanted to explore to which extent increasing the width of the network enhances the accuracy of cure probability estimation, we set the layer size to $4, 8,$ and $16$ neurons ($\text{Nnet}_{4}$, $\text{Nnet}_{8}$, $\text{Nnet}_{16}$ models respectively) and considered all available variables in the specific scenario (three variables for Scenario 1 and seven variables for Scenarios 2 and 3).
+Last but not least, the GLM was implemented using the function \textit{glm} of the \textit{stats} package.
+For Scenario 1, we considered main effects of \textit{sex}, \textit{age} and \textit{period}.
+For Scenarios 2 and 3, we considered main effects of \textit{sex}, \textit{age}, \textit{period}, \textit{socioeconomic\_low}, \textit{socioeconomic\_mid}, \textit{socioeconomic\_high}, and \textit{logtms}.